softwaremill/ox/doc/io.md

  */
 ```

-You can think of the plugin as of a way to translate between the effect system that is part of Java - exceptions - and
+You can think of the plugin as a way to translate between the effect system that is part of Java - checked exceptions -
-the `IO` effect specified by Ox.
-Note that only usages of Java methods which have the proper `throws` clauses will be
+and the `IO` effect specified by Ox.
+Note that only usages of Java methods which have the proper `throws` clauses will
-checked (or of Scala methods, which have the `@throws` annotation).
+be checked (or of Scala methods, which have the `@throws` annotation).

 ```{note}
 If you are using a Scala library that uses Java's I/O under the covers, such usages can't (and won't) be